Climate of Los Angeles: Santa Ana winds

 The Santa Ana winds are strong, extremely dry offshore winds that characteristically sweep across Southern California and northern Baja California during late September into early May.
 They range from hot to cold, depending on the prevailing temperatures in the source region, the Great Basin and upper Mojave Desert.
-Nevertheless, the winds are notorious for causing hot, dry weather due to compressional heating of the lower atmosphere.
+These winds are notorious for causing hot, dry weather due to compressional heating of the lower atmosphere.

 Notable Santa Ana windstorms happen several times a year between fall and spring.
 Once every several years a strong windstorm causes significant damage, toppling or uprooting large old trees and damaging structures across the region.

 Heavy rains, landslides, and debris flows

 While overall precipitation is low, the rain that does fall occasionally comes in brief heavy storms.
 Combined with steep mountain slopes and recent burn areas from wildfires, these heavy rains often cause landslides and debris flows in foothill areas, damaging structures and blocking roads.